PatilVarad2022/P5_SaaS_Customer_Journey_Analytics/README.md

 It is designed as a portfolio project for **Product/Business/BI Analyst** roles.

 The backend is fully operational and generates all SaaS KPIs.
-A Tableau dashboard will be added later — the dataset and extracts are already prepared.
+Tableau dashboard to be added later — exports available in /outputs/tableau_ready/.

 ---